top of page

 The other reason this summer matters is that it is the most direct preview Los Angeles will get before the 2028 Olympics.
 Metro’s Chief Operations Officer Conan Cheung has said that everything being done for the World Cup will set the foundation for the Olympics.

-The hub-and-spoke transit model, the fan zone activation strategy, the regional shuttle network, the 300-bus deployment, the parking reservation system: all of it is being tested this summer at a smaller scale.
-How it works (and where it breaks down) will inform what Los Angeles does next.
+The hub-and-spoke transit model, the fan zone activation strategy, the regional shuttle network, the 300-bus deployment, the citywide watch party program: all of it is being tested this summer.
+How it works, and where it breaks down, will inform what Los Angeles does next.

 If your neighborhood feels the World Cup this summer, it will very likely feel the Olympics in 2028.
-That is worth paying attention to, whether you are a homeowner, a buyer, a seller, or someone who just wants to understand where the city is headed.
+That is worth paying attention to, whether you own, rent, buy, or sell.

 Frequently Asked Questions